Good Samaritan Hospital Samaritan Center

 Good Samaritan Hospital Samaritan Center - Washington, IN

 Good Samaritan Hospital Samaritan Center is a mental health treatment center in Washington, IN that is located at 2007 State Street, Washington, IN 47501.
-Good Samaritan Hospital Samaritan Center provides group therapy, trauma therapy and dialectical behavior therapy as part of its treatment program.
+Good Samaritan Hospital Samaritan Center provides group therapy, dialectical behavior therapy and psychotropic medication as part of its treatment program.
 Good Samaritan Hospital Samaritan Center offers telemedicine/telehealth and outpatient treatment and is categorized as a community mental health center.
-Good Samaritan Hospital Samaritan Center is available for children / adolescents, adults and seniors 65 or older who are seeking treatment for mental health problems.
+Good Samaritan Hospital Samaritan Center is available for seniors 65 or older, adults and young adults who are seeking treatment for mental health problems.
 In addition, Good Samaritan Hospital Samaritan Center can provide treatment to people with serious mental illness and people requiring dual diagnosis treatment.
 Additional services offered by Good Samaritan Hospital Samaritan Center include court-ordered outpatient treatment, case management and intensive case management.

 Address: 2007 State Street, Washington, IN 47501